yukinogatari/TheOtherRoles-GM/README.md

 You can use parts of the code but don't copy paste the whole thing.
 Make sure you give credits to the other developers, because some parts of the code are based on theirs.

 # Translation
-As of v2.9.0, The Other Roles now supports translation into other languages.
+As of v2.9.0, The Other Roles GM now supports translation into other languages.
 To add a new language, add translations to [Strings.xlsx](/Strings.xlsx) and submit a pull request.